eike-heimpel/llm-privacy-layer/test_reports/example_test_results.md

 **system**: You are a helpful assistant.

-**user**: Hi, I'm <PERSON_2709899c>.
+**user**: Hi, I'm <PERSON_63598bda>.

-**assistant**: Hello <PERSON_6ad01561>, how can<DATE_TIME_c1046069>lp you today?
+**assistant**: Hello <PERSON_30f32f56>, how can I help you today?

 **user**: I need to send money to my friend.
-His account is <DATE_TIME_6be8df91> at Chase Bank.
+His account is 12345678 at Chase Bank.

-**assistant**: I understand you want to send money to your friend's account <DATE_TIME_e7d40f6a> at Chase Bank.
+**assistant**: I understand you want to send money to your friend's account 12345678 at Chase Bank.

 ### LLM Evaluation:

-The anonymized text is generally readable, although the placeholder format can be a little disruptive.
-The use of `<PERSON_id>` is understandable, but the repeated use of `<DATE_TIME_id>` for what is clearly bank account information creates ambiguity.
-The context of a user initiating a conversation and wanting to send money is still preserved.
-The primary source of confusion lies in the mislabeling of bank account information as dates/times.
+1. The anonymized text is generally readable and understandable.
+The use of `<PERSON_id>` placeholders is clear and doesn't significantly impede comprehension.
+2. There is potential ambiguity as to whether the assistant actually called the user by the wrong person's name.
+The different IDs may indicate that it did.
+3. The context of the conversation is largely preserved.
+We understand the user wants to send money and has provided an account number and bank name, despite PII replacement ensuring sensitive information remains hidden.

 ## Non-PII Content Test